 Special handling of sex chromosomes can be disabled in an XNG script by setting noSexChromosomes:true.
-Changing the shortname of a chromosome in a GTP will cause it to revert to normal autosomal behavior in all scripts using the GTP.
+Changing the short name of a chromosome in a genome template package will cause it to revert to normal autosomal behavior in all scripts using that package.